tobwil/ncl/faq.md

 ## FAQ: Understanding Normalized Data in Biking Activities

+### What is the NCL Value?

+The NCL Value is a single value that encompasses multiple indicators of biking activities, providing a comprehensive measure of overall effort.
+It takes into account factors such as distance, elevation gained, time, pace, and speed, assigning weights to each indicator based on their relative importance.

+Calculating the NCL Value involves assigning weights to each indicator and combining them using a weighted average approach.
+This results in a single value that represents the overall effort of the biking activity.

+The NCL Value allows for easy comparison and interpretation of biking performances, making it a useful tool for evaluating and tracking progress.
+It provides a standardized measure that incorporates multiple factors, giving a more complete understanding of the effort involved in biking activities.

 ### What is nDistance?

 nDistance is a normalized measure of the overall effort required for a biking activity.
 It takes into account both the distance of the activity and the total elevation gained, giving more weight to the distance.